virocon-organization/viroconweb/README.md

 [viroconcom](https://github.com/ahaselsteiner/viroconcom).

 ## Documentation
-**Code** The code's documentation can be found [here](https://ahaselsteiner.github.io/viroconweb/).
+**Code.** The code's documentation can be found [here](https://ahaselsteiner.github.io/viroconweb/).

-**Methods** The app has a help page, which describes the implemented methods in detail.
+**Methods.** The app has a help page, which describes the implemented methods in detail.
 If you runt he app it can be found at http://localhost:8000/info/help.
 Its template is located [here](https://github.com/ahaselsteiner/viroconweb/blob/master/info/templates/info/help.html).

-**Paper** We are currently writing an academic paper describing ViroCon.
+**Paper.** We are currently writing an academic paper describing ViroCon.
 We will provide a link to it here.

 ## Contributing